-If the Promoters do wish to challenge your right to be heard, they must give you, and the House of Commons, written notice of their intention to do so.
-The decision as to whether you will be able to argue your case on all or some of the matters in your petition will then be determined by another committee, called the Court of Referees.
+If the Promoters wish to challenge your right to be heard, they must give you, and the House of Lords, written notice of their intention to do so.
+The decision as to whether you will be able to argue your case on all or some of the matters in your petition rests with the Committee.